 It’s almost here.
 You can feel it with the slightly longer days and the way the light is starting to peek through the windows earlier and earlier.
 Spring!
 Officially only weeks away, we are excited for warmer weather and – you guessed it – spring break!

 Last week we tackled Tessera’s way of unplugging while you travel, but what about those of us that are planning a spring break at home with the kids?
 We have you covered, too!
-We have five fun ideas for making your Staycation 2021 one to remember.
+We have five fun ideas for making your spring break staycation one to remember.

 Plan a Scavenger Hunt